Last Updated on January 14, 2022 by scottkandh

 This was the start of the show, the pilot episode.
 I actually saw the Menagerie for before I saw this episode.
-So I thought it was very clever for Star Trek to introduce the pilot episode and put a different spin on it.
+So I thought it was very clever for ST to introduce the pilot episode and put a different spin on it.
 Notice how different Spock looks in this episode.
 His relationship with Captain Kirk was also much stronger than in the pilot.

 02 – Where No Man Has Gone Before – The first pilot for the show was rejected so this is the rare 2nd pilot which is also the 3rd episode or the first show for Season 1.

 On Comedy Central’s August, 2006 roast of William Shatner, Clint Howard reprise his role as Balok in an older, grown-up form addicted to tranya.
 If you’re a fan of ST, you’ll want to see this.

 There were two shows with Mudd, the one that I’ve seen more than the other is I, Mudd.
 This one doesn’t look familiar.

 I think this is the one that a duplicate of Kirk is made And at the end they join up again.